José María Hinojosa Lasarte: Reception and legacy

 Hinojosa's writings went unnoticed, save for a limited avant-garde audience.
 Critics remained mostly indifferent; only few noted "excessive originality".
 A handful of reviews following the 1928 volumes denigrated the author; some dubbed his poetry "entelequia", others ridiculed "señorito andaluz" and noted that "having two cars does not allow too much".
 Following his death his works were almost completely forgotten, as to both sides of the war he was an "inconvenient dead".
-For the Republicans his life and death made a dangerously symmetrical parallelism to those of Lorca and might have harmed the exaltation of Lorca's fate as anti-Francoist cause célèbre.
-Hinojosa was denied surrealist credentials and patronized; his former companions like Alberti floated stories of a greedy bourgeoisie landowner killed by his own peasants and some denied knowing him.
-For the Nationalists, who consistently denied the existence of Spanish surrealism, his iconoclastic poetry made him ineligible for a martyr.
+For the Republicans, his life and death made a dangerously symmetrical parallelism to those of Lorca and might have harmed the propaganda exploitation of Lorca's fate as an anti-Francoist cause célèbre.
+Hinojosa was denied surrealist credentials and patronized; his former companions like Alberti floated stories of a greedy bourgeoisie landowner killed by his own peasants and some denied having known him.
+For the Nationalists, who consistently denied the existence of Spanish surrealism, his iconoclastic poetry made him ineligible for a Nationalist martyr.
 The exiled and Spain-based historians of literature alike either ignored Hinojosa or relegated him to footnotes, though very sporadically some poems appeared in anthologies and his name was mentioned in the press a few times.